iotaledger/goshimmer/documentation/docs/tutorials/setup.md

 :::warning INFO

-If the UDP NAT mapping is not configured correctly, GoShimmer will terminate with an error message stating to check the NAT configuration
+If the UDP NAT mapping is not configured correctly, GoShimmer will terminate with an error block stating to check the NAT configuration

 :::